NYULibraries/dlts-enm-verifier/README.md

 # em - DLTS ENM Verifier

-`enm-verifier` is a command-line program for verifying the ENM website against the Topic Curation Toolkit.
+`ev` is a command-line program for verifying the ENM website against the Topic Curation Toolkit.

 ## Overview